 This Note has been published as a result of the judgment of the SCA in the Brummeria case.
-For the purposes of interpreting the definition of "gross income" in section 1, this Note -
+For the purposes of interpreting the definition of the term "gross income" in section 1(1), this Note -

-- outlines the treatment of receipts or accruals in a form other than money; and - serves as a BGR issued under section 76P on the meaning of the term "amount" as used in that definition (see 7).
+- outlines the treatment of receipts or accruals in a form other than money; and - serves as a BGR issued under section 89 of the Tax Administration Act, 2011 on the meaning of the term "amount" as used in that definition (see 7).